 Chiropractic Research – Pregnancy

 It is a common observation that birthing seems to be more comfortable for women who were under chiropractic care during pregnancy.
-The following studies mention how common spinal problems are resolved during pregnancy (up to 90%) and best of all how Chiropractic is safe, effective and most of all a drug free approach which is ideally suited for the health and well being of both mother and child.
+The following studies mention how common spinal problems are resolved during pregnancy (up to 90%) and, best of all, how chiropractic is a safe, effective and drug-free approach ideally suited for the health and well being of both mother and child.

 The role of chiropractic in pregnancy.
 Vallone S. Int’l Chiropractic Assn.
 Review Summer 2002. p 47-51.